EveryDev.ai

 2. 2

-Consumer-tier access ends in under a month.
-If you script against Gemini CLI, plan the move to Antigravity's new CLI now; enterprise keeps access for the moment.
+Consumer access ends in under a month; if you script against it, move to Antigravity's CLI now.

 3. 3